chrislattman/blogging-project/docs/ssh/README.md

 ssh -R 127.0.0.1:<remote-local-port>:127.0.0.1:<your-local-port> <user>@<remote-host>
 ```

-- This also connects to the remote server via SSH on port 22, but maps _their_ local port to your local port
+- This also connects to the remote server via SSH on port 22, but maps _their_ local port to listen to your local port

 ## SSH configurations